tddfellow/tddfellow.github.io/source/_posts/2017-03-20-drakes-24-hours-challenge-or-how-to-be-less-negative.markdown

 1. Get the stopwatch application running on my smartphone.
 2. Start the stopwatch and leave the app in the background.
-3. Every time we notice a negative thought, or we are saying something negative, reset the stopwatch.
+3. Every time I notice a negative thought, or I am saying something negative, reset the stopwatch.

 ### My Experience So Far